-English | Deutsch
+Deutsch

-Click to Run a Free Scan for wininit.exe related errors.
+Click to Run a Free Scan for wininit.exe related errors

 Wininit.exe file information

-Description: wininit.exe is located in the folder C:\Windows\System32.
-Known file sizes on Windows 7/XP are 96,256 bytes (51% of all occurrences), 96,768 bytes and 7 more variants. http://www.file.net/process/wininit.exe.html
+Description: The original wininit.exe from Microsoft is an important part of Windows, but often causes problems.
+Wininit.exe is located in the C:\Windows\System32 folder.
+Known file sizes on Windows 10/11/7 are 96,256 bytes (84% of all occurrences), 96,768 bytes and 14 more variants. file.net/process/wininit.exe.html

-Recommended: Identify wininit.exe related errors .
+Recommended: Identify wininit.exe related errors

 Viruses with the same file name